hyperledger-labs/fabric-chaincode-wasm/README.md

     - parameter one: which transaction parameter to get, for example, to get first parameter, value of this will be one
     - parameter two: pointer to empty memory location where parameter value will be stored
     - returns length of parameter if success, otherwise -1
+- `__get_parameter_size` function to get transaction parameters size.
+It accepts one parameter
+    - parameter one: which transaction parameter to get size of, for example, to get first parameter, value of this will be one
+    - returns length of parameter if success, otherwise -1
+    - used to know the size to allocate for calling `__get_parameter` when an upper bound on the parameter size is not known
 - `__delete_state` function to delete an object from state.
 It accepts two parameter
     - parameter one: pointer to key
     - parameter two: length of key